All Episodes

 What do you think?

-I think there's a lot to that, and I don't think it's any accident that Ayn Rand is a very is the most powerful in my view critic of collectivism and also of the modern environmental movement, and that at the core she's identifying both of them as sacrificing the individual and thus ultimately anti-human in that way.
+And I don't think it's any accident that Ayn Rand is the most powerful, in my view, critic of collectivism and also of the modern environmental movement.

-I mean, that's really what it green means.
+I mean, that's really what green means.

-And it's pretty clear for I mean, they try to disguise it, but it's pretty clear.
+And it's pretty clear for, I mean, they try to disguise it, but it's pretty clear.

-Like you hear about like the you know, human impact treated as a bad thing.
+Like you hear about like the, you know, human impact treated as a bad thing.

-I mean, that's pretty if you think about that, like if you treat bear impact as a bad thing, you probably don't like bears, right?
+I mean, that's pretty, if you think about that, like if you treat bear impact as a bad thing, you probably don't like bears, right?

 So there's this element of you're sacrificing, but what are you sacrificing to?